 The personal or "attendant care" provided under the CFCO can be self-directed by the program participant.
 This means they have the option of choosing from whom they receive care services.
 They are permitted to "hire" family members as care providers.
-Family members will receive the Medicaid approved rate for non-medical care providers in Washington, which is estimated at $12.75-$14.75 per hour.
+However, to be clear, spouses cannot be hired to provide care.
+Family members will receive the Medicaid approved rate for non-medical care providers in Washington, which is approximately $15.50 per hour.

 The rollout of the CFCO means there is some redundancy with other Washington State long term care programs.
 Most impacted are the COPES Waiver and Medicaid Personal Care (MPC).
 For personal care and related services, CFCO has largely replaced these programs.
 However, CFC requires a need for institutional level of care, while MPC does not.
 The MPC program still exists for clients who do not meet the higher qualification level.
 There are also other services that are not offered under CFCO.
 Individuals can receive assistance from both programs concurrently, but not for the same service.

 Washington's Department of Social and Health Services (DSHS) has made the Community First Choice Option available through Washington State Medicaid (also known as Washington Apple Health or WAH) since 2015.
 CFCO is an entitlement program, which means there are no waitlists.
 Anyone who is eligible for this program is able to receive services.